parsaeisa/Notes/Software engineering/Non-technical/managing.md

 - Authorities (e.g. accesses)

 A manager's concerns :
-* Team non-financial resources (technical level, energy & time)
+* Team non-financial resources:
+    * Members progress and development in their career
+    * Energy
+    * Time
 * Technical probelms (the scale is related to the manager's level):
     * Testing services
     * Request loads
+* When to choose which technical problem

 A technical managers should know the design in the whole system.
 After identifying this, they can give ideas for improvements.
 In this matter, a technical manager should be dominant on software design.
 So keep mind in [this link](https://github.com/parsaeisa/Notes/tree/main/Software%20engineering/Architecture).